Quality Matters (QM) Resources

 Improving Your Online Course (IYOC)

 This workshop explores the QM Rubric and provides a framework to improve the quality of online courses.
 Participants use the QM Rubric to review their own existing online course and develop a course improvement plan.
 The content is based on the essential Specific Review Standards of the Quality Matters Rubric.
 Participants come away with a plan for course improvement.
 Participants must have a pre-developed online/hybrid course prior to enrolling in this workshop.
-(Cost: $200, or may be offered through the CSU at a reduced rate.)
+(Cost: FREE through the CSU Online Course Services Program).

 If taken through Quality Matters, the workshop fee is $150.
 CSU Online Course Services offers this workshop to CSU instructors for free or a reduced fee.
 For information on CSU workshop dates and registration, please check their website.